-The snorkeling grounds are located around and under an old lighthouse tower that marks the shallow reef.
+The snorkeling grounds are around and under a lighthouse tower that marks the shallow reef.

 Unlike some of the closer in patch reefs that tend to have cloudier green water with lower visibility, this area has a constant flow of very clear blue ocean water, providing excellent visibility.

 And that fresh flow of water is what attracts a lot of fish to this spot, along with the shade provided by the lighthouse structure.

 And in the deeper waters close by you can find many bigger species, like barracuda.
 And Galen also had a rare encounter here with a Hammerhead Shark (see picture below).

 2023 Coral Bleaching Event – Please note that very high water temperatures in the summer of 2023 have caused widespread coral bleaching and death in the Florida Keys.
 So the descriptions on this page are not accurate.
 If you wish to see healthy coral reefs we now recommend you visit the Coral Triangle.

 Three Areas to Explore When Snorkeling Alligator Reef

 The first area is the shallow patches next to the tower, one of which is a small mound of shipwreck ballast stones that came from the ship that this reef was named after, the Alligator, sunk in the 1800s.
 All that is left is a mound of stones you can see below.